coder-pro10z/CryptoVerse/Frontend/Frontend-Structure.md

 │   │   ├── Login.tsx             # Login page component
 │   │   ├── Register.tsx          # Register page component
 │   │   ├── Profile.tsx           # Profile page component (if any)
-│   │   └── Settings.tsx          # Settings page component (if any)
+│   │   ├── Settings.tsx          # Settings page component (if any)
+│   │   ├── Cryptocurrencies.tsx          # Settings page component (if any)
+│   │   ├── CryptoDetails.tsx          # Settings page component (if any)
+│   │   ├── Exchanges.tsx          # Settings page component (if any)
+│   │   ├── News.tsx          # Settings page component (if any)
+│   │   ├── index.js          # Settings page component (if any)
 │   │
 │   ├── styles/                   # Global and component-specific styles
 │   │   ├── globals.css           # Global CSS styles